-A fee of \$200 per day may be charged to students in the Practical Nursing and Nursing programs for an unexcused make-up clinical day.
+A fee of \$200 per day may be charged to students in the Associate Degree in Nursing and Practical Nursing programs for an unexcused make-up clinical day.
 A fee of \$25 per hour may be assessed for an unexcused make-up lab or simulation experience.